MarlonScholten/SafeHaven/README.md

 ## Install the game

-1. Download the latest release version of the game [here](https://github.com/AIM-GAME-PROJECT-group-b/SafeHaven/releases/tag/v0.4.68C)
+1. Download the latest release version of the game [here](https://github.com/AIM-GAME-PROJECT-group-b/SafeHaven/releases/tag/v0.4.6AB)
 2. Extract the game from the .zip file
 3. Execute `StandaloneWindows64.exe`

 ## Changelog

 The changelog for what was changed and added for every sprint.

+## Changelog sprint 4.3
+This build is a fallback build for TT4

+changes TBA

 ## Changelog sprint 4.2
 This build has been made for the dutch game garden